crhall-writing/crhall-writing.github.io/_poems/bar.md

 if I'd never felt lonely
 I suppose I'd never have gone with you

-to that bar underneath Santa Fe
+to that bar beneath Santa Fe
-and let you order for me
+let you order for me
 the most peated scotch
-that'll ever assault my tongue
+to ever assault my tongue
-almost as striking
+smoke lingering
-as your eyes lingering when I coughed
+like your eyes when I coughed

 you're the type of guy
 that made me realize hours after dusk